kubernetes/kubernetes/docs/user-guide/managing-deployments.md

 At some point, you’ll eventually need to update your deployed application, typically by specifying a new image or image tag, as in the canary deployment scenario above. `kubectl` supports several update operations, each of which is applicable to different scenarios.

 To update a service without an outage, `kubectl` supports what is called [“rolling update”](kubectl/kubectl_rolling-update.md), which updates one pod at a time, rather than taking down the entire service at the same time.
+See the [rolling update design document](../design/simple-rolling-update.md) and the [example of rolling update](update-demo/) for more information.

 Let’s say you were running version 1.7.9 of nginx:
 ```yaml